vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Portal Gun is still a WIP, there will be bugs - Projectiles won't pass through Portals, only Characters. (to be implemented later on)
 - [ ] You won't be able to fire projectiles when switching to 3rd Person Camera.
 (Pressing "N") (to be implemented later on)
 - [ ] Unintended rotation when spawning Ragdoll_Noobot in 3rd Person Camera. (while pressing "N" in 3rd Person Camera)
-- [ ] Fix Lightning Gun beam, visually it should be Target Dynamic and not rely solely on determined Distance.
+- [ ] Fix Lightning Gun beam, visually it should be Target Dynamic and not rely solely on distance.
 - [ ] If timed correctly, you can spawn 2 Projectiles at the same time.

 ## PACK Installation: